-In 1910, A D F Hamlin, Professor of Architecture and Design at Columbia, wrote about a revolution in school architecture: “How large a span of the life of a community is spent within the wallsIf I was asked to design a school building now, I would not design one after the same plans as Lake View. of its schools, and how important it is to surround . . . children with the most perfect environment for their hours of study.
+In 1910, A D F Hamlin, Professor of Architecture and Design at Columbia University, wrote about a revolution in school architecture: “How large a span of the life of a community is spent within the wallsIf I was asked to design a school building now, I would not design one after the same plans as Lake View. of its schools, and how important it is to surround . . . children with the most perfect environment for their hours of study.
 The schoolhouses of any community are gauges of its enlightenment.
 They should be the best and most carefully constructed buildings it possesses.”
 According to Hamlin, the United States had not yet achieved universal awakening, but “the last fifteen years ha[d] witnessed a great advance in the average quality of American School buildings.”